-BHA will use one waiting list for both the tenant-based and project-based voucher programs.
+BHA will use one waiting list for the tenant-based voucher program and one wait list for the project-based voucher programs.

 17-VI.D.
 SELECTION FROM THE WAITING LIST [24 CFR 983.251(c)]

 Applicants who will occupy units with PBV assistance must be selected from BHA's waiting list.
 BHA may establish selection criteria or preferences for occupancy of particular PBV units.
 BHA may place families referred by the PBV owner on its PBV waiting list.